 - If you believe that your FOIA rights have been violated, you may file a petition in district or circuit court to compel compliance with FOIA.
 Alternatively, you may contact the FOIA Council for a nonbinding advisory opinion.

-- You may request records by U.S. Mail, fax, email, in person, or over the phone - FOIA does not require that you use any particular method to convey your request.
-FOIA also does not require that your request be in writing, nor do you need to state that you are requesting records pursuant to FOIA.
+- You may request records by U.S. Mail, e-mail, in person, or over the phone.
+FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.

 - From a practical perspective, it may be helpful to both you and the person receiving your request to put your request in writing.
 This allows you to create a record of your request.
 It also gives us a clear statement of what records you are requesting, so that there is no misunderstanding over a verbal request.
 However, we cannot refuse to respond to your FOIA request if you elect to not put it in writing.

 - Your request must identify the records you are seeking with “reasonable specificity.”
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.

 - Your request must ask for existing records or documents.
 FOIA gives you a right to inspect or copy *records*; it does not apply to a situation where you are asking general questions about the work of Southside Virginia Community College, nor does it require Southside Virginia Community College to create a record that does not exist.

 - You may choose to receive electronic records in any format used by Southside Virginia Community College in the regular course of business.